genropy/genro-routes/README.md

 PYTHONPATH=src pytest --cov=src/genro_routes --cov-report=term-missing
 ```

-All examples in documentation are verified by the test suite and linked with test anchors.
+All examples in documentation are verified by the test suite.

 ## Repository Structure